-Scottsdale was originally settled in the late 1880's with the name Orangedale.
+Scottsdale was originally settled in the late 1880s with the name Orangedale.
 The town's name was changed to Scottsdale in 1894.
 Scottsdale was not officially incorporated as a town until 1951.
-At that time it had a population of 2,000 people.
-Since then, Scottsdale has grown to become Arizona's fifth largest city with a population in excess of 215,000 people.

 Scottsdale is located in south/central Arizona.
 It is about a twenty five minute drive northeast of Phoenix.
 Scottsdale is home to three Fortune 1000 Companies.
 Nearby Phoenix is home to seven more.

-Scottsdale has twice been a finalist community for the National Civic League's coveted "All-America City Award".
-In 1993, Scottsdale was also named the "Most Livable City in the United States" by the United States Conference of Mayors.
+Scottsdale has twice been a finalist community for the National Civic League's coveted "All-America City Award."

 Scottsdale has an arid climate that is characterized by some of the hottest seasonal temperatures anywhere.
 January is the coolest month of the year with an average daily temperature of 68 degrees Fahrenheit.
 July is the warmest month of the year with an average daily temperature over 100 degrees Fahrenheit.
 Scottsdale is almost always sunny, and receives very little rain.